 go testor equivalent for the language.
 Any test that requires some external dependency (e.g. needs to be scripted to run another component) needs appropriate mocking.
 Anything else is not unit testing, it is integration testing by definition.
 Why?
 Because many open source developers do Test Driven Development.
 They place a watch on the directory that invokes the tests automagically as the code is changed.
 This is far more efficient than having to run a whole build between code changes.
 See this definition of unit testing for a good set of criteria to keep in mind for writing effective unit tests.

-- Minimize the lines of code per CR.
+- Minimize the lines of code per PR.
 Why?
 Maintainers have day jobs, too.
 If you send a 1,000 or 2,000 LOC change, how long do you think it takes to review all of that code?
 Keep your changes to < 200-300 LOC, if possible.
 If you have a larger change, decompose it into multiple independent changes.
 If you are adding a bunch of new functions to fulfill the requirements of a new capability, add them separately with their tests, and then write the code that uses them to deliver the capability.
 Of course, there are always exceptions.
 If you add a small change and then add 300 LOC of tests, you will be forgiven;-) If you need to make a change that has broad impact or a bunch of generated code (protobufs, etc.).
 Again, there can be exceptions.

 - Write a meaningful commit message.
 Include a meaningful 55 (or less) character title, followed by a blank line, followed by a more comprehensive description of the change.
 Each change MUST include the JIRA identifier corresponding to the change (e.g. [FAB-1234]).
 This can be in the title but should also be in the body of the commit message.
-See the complete requirements for an acceptable change request.

 [FAB-1234] fix foobar() panic Fix [FAB-1234] added a check to ensure that when foobar(foo string) is called, that there is a non-empty string argument.

 Finally, be responsive.
-Don’t let a change request fester with review comments such that it gets to a point that it requires a rebase.
+Don’t let a pull request fester with review comments such that it gets to a point that it requires a rebase.
 It only further delays getting it merged and adds more work for you - to remediate the merge conflicts.

 Note: Each source file must include a license header for the Apache Software License 2.0.
 See the template of the license header.